Close

 • Life Insurance: A life insurance policy provides lifelong coverage without requiring renewal.

-• Term Insurance: Death benefits from a term insurance policy usually arrive tax-free.
-However, since term insurance accumulates no cash value, additional tax advantages remain absent.
+• Term Insurance: The death benefits from a term insurance policy are usually tax-free.
+However, since term insurance does not accumulate cash value, there are no additional tax advantages.

 • Life Insurance: The death benefits from a life insurance policy are tax-free.
 Additionally, the cash value component grows on a tax-deferred basis, offering potential tax benefits to the policyholder.

-• Term Insurance: A term insurance policy furnishes zero loan benefits since it accumulates no cash value.
-Borrowing is not available with this type of insurance policy.
+• Term Insurance: A term insurance policy does not provide any loan benefits since it does not accumulate cash value.

 • Life Insurance: A life insurance policy allows policyholders to borrow against the accumulated cash value if needed.

-• Term Insurance: A term insurance policy possesses no surrender value or paid-up value.
-Should the policyholder discontinue the policy, it lapses without any payout whatsoever.
+• Term Insurance: A term insurance policy does not have a surrender value or paid-up value.
+If the policyholder discontinues the policy, it lapses without any payout.

-• Life Insurance: A life insurance policy may possess surrender value or paid-up value.
-The policyholder can continue the policy with reduced coverage without further premium payments by utilizing accumulated cash value.
+• Life Insurance: A life insurance policy may have a surrender value or paid-up value.
+The policyholder can continue the policy with reduced coverage without further premium payments by utilizing the accumulated cash value.

 How to Choose Between Term and Life Insurance: A Step-by-Step Guide